ahawkins/semaphore-continuous-deployment/article.md

 	}

-This templates creates the ElasticBeanstalk application and properly configured enviornment.
+This templates creates the ElasticBeanstalk application and properly configured environment.
 It uses an IAM Instance Profile to grant appropriate permissions to the instances.
 Finally it outputs the complete URL to the application.
 This can be opened in your browser.